 The assurance levels listed are baseline requirements.
 An actual implementation of any assurance level may exceed the specifications given in this Guideline.
 Relying parties should exercise their judgement based on the stated assurance level in conjunction with other information and assurances.

 Traditionally assurance levels have been identified on a single scale.
-In terms of a single linear scale, relying parties have often considered authorities compliant with ASPEN, BIRCH, or CEDAR to be similar in terms of assurance level, and authorities compliant with DOGWOOD to be different.
+In terms of a single linear scale, relying parties have often considered authorities compliant with ASPEN, BIRCH, or CEDAR to be similar in terms of assurance level, and authorities compliant with DOGWOOD or ELM to be different.
 In this document, several aspects are separated and relying parties may find more fine-grained controls.

 General Architecture